dbeley/ypc/README.md

-# spotify2youtube
+# youtube_playlist_converter

-Script allowing the conversion of spotify playlists to a youtube url list, and export it to audio files or video files.
+This script allows the conversion of spotify/deezer/text playlists to youtube urls or audio/video files.

-It can also take as input a list of text to search (see below for an example).
+It supports spotify and deezer playlist urls, as well as a list of text to search (see below for an example).

+If you want to extract spotify playlists, you need to set up a valid config.ini file with your spotify api client id and secret and place it in ~/.config/ypc/.

 ## Requirements

-- valid config.ini (see config_sample.ini for an example)
+- valid config.ini for spotify in ~/.config/ypc/ (see config_sample.ini for an example)

-## Installation of the virtualenv
+## Installation in a virtualenv

 ```
-pipenv install
+pipenv install '-e .'
 ```

 ## Usage